LiveFastEatTrashRaccoon/RaccoonForLemmy/CONTRIBUTING.md

 There are many ways you can interact with members of the community:

-- use the [Discord server](https://discord.gg/erxQRFjJ) to chat in real time with other team members, there are two rooms in the space: "General" is for general information about the app development and "Trashcan" is more for smalltalk and random topics;
 - use the [Lemmy community](https://lemmy.world/c/raccoonforlemmy) to receive updates about the new releases, participate into public discussions in the Lemmy style and provide your feedback or even share your memes about raccoons with any other interested people;